sirin-koca/java-rmi-api/README.md

 ## Java RMI
 Java Remote Method Invocation (Java RMI) enables the programmer to create distributed Java technology-based applications, in which the methods of remote Java objects can be invoked from other Java virtual machines, possibly on different hosts.
 RMI uses object serialization to marshal and unmarshal parameters and does not truncate types, supporting true object-oriented polymorphism.

-Source: Java SE Remote Method Invocation APIs and Developer Guides
+•	Distributed Systems (DS):

-•	Distributed Systems (DS): A system where multiple computers (nodes) communicate and coordinate their actions by passing messages over a network.
+A system where multiple computers (nodes) communicate and coordinate their actions by passing messages over a network.
-  •	Goal: behave like one system when parts are on different machines.
+Goal: behave like one system when parts are on different machines.

 •	RMI = Remote Method Invocation
 A Java API that lets you call methods on objects that live on another JVM (remote computer) as if they were local.